Bangkit-Capstone-Solafune-C242-FS01/frontend/README.md

 - **User Dashboard**: Visualize.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Integration**: Connects seamlessly with the backend API for data fetching.
-- **Maps Segmentation**: Segmentation with chosen longitude and latitude from google maps.
+- **Maps Segmentation**: Segmentation with chosen longitude and latitude from Google Maps.
 - **Upload File Segmentation**: Segmentation with uploaded TIF format file.

 ---